Díaz, Brantley 3 RBIs each, Astros beat Lynn, Rangers 8-4

 TRAINER’S ROOM

 Astros: Altuve was replaced at the top of the third inning after sliding hard into third base in the first inning.
-The team said that he left the game with discomfort in his right knee.
+The team said that he left the game with discomfort in his right knee and Baker said after the game that he was getting an MRI.

 UP NEXT

-Rangers: Right-hander Kyle Cody will make his first major league start on Friday when Texas begins a four-game series at Seattle, but manager Chris Woodward doesn’t expect him to pitch more than three innings.
+Rangers: Right-hander Kyle Cody will make his first major league start on Friday when Texas begins a four-game series at Seattle, but Woodward doesn’t expect him to pitch more than three innings.
 He has thrown 4 1/3 scoreless innings in three relief appearances since being called up two weeks ago.

-Astros: Lance McCullers Jr. (3-2, 5.06) will start for Houston on Friday when itopens a four-game series against the Angels.
+Astros: Lance McCullers Jr. (3-2, 5.06) will start for Houston on Friday when it opens a four-game series against the Angels.
 They will play a double-header on Saturday to make up for a game on Aug.
 26 that was postponed because of Hurricane Laura.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports